fandm-college/rcs.github.io/slurm/01_sbatch.md

 ```
 ## Slurm batch directives

 These directives specify resource requirements and other job information (e.g., job name).
 These directives must come after `#!/bin/bash` and before any commands are issued in the job script.
-Each directive contains a flag that requests a resource the job would need to complete execution.
+Each directive contains a flag that requests a resource the job needs to run.
 An sbatch directive always starts with `#SBATCH` and takes the general form:

 ```bash
 #SBATCH --<flag>=<value>